FreedTapestry21/FreedTapstry21/README.md

 Hey there!
 I'm Freed!

 I do stuff with technology (Mostly software).
-I do a lot of things with Arduino's and Raspberry pi's.
-I do my projects with passion and my own motivation, not on request.
+My projects are mostly made by my own.
+I don't do commisions.

 Here are some places where you can contact me:
 - Website: http://freeddev.uk.to
-- Twitter: @ItsBoGames_YT
+- Twitter: @FreedTapstry21
-- Discord: @FreedTapstry21#0041 (Only for urgent messages.
-Thank you.)

-BTW, I'm pretty new to GitHub so don't excpect to much goodness.

 Have a nice day!
 - FreedTapstry21